iSpeakNerd/demo-aa-daily-reflections/README.md

 If you want to deploy a live version of the project, follow Netlify's guide for [deploying a project from GitHub](https://docs.netlify.com/welcome/add-new-site/#import-from-an-existing-repository).

-Get the site URL from your project settings after deployment.
+Get the site URL from your project settings after deployment and add it to your `.env` secrets.

       1. NETLIFY_APP_URL = ''